Data sharing starts with good data management. See this document for some general best tips for good data management practices.

 Other information you might want to include in the Codebook, per variable, are:

-- Skipping patterns (the reason certain answers were skipped by the respondent, i.e. “If your response is No, then go to Question #10.”)
+- Skipping patterns (the reason certain answers were skipped by the respondent, e.g. “If your response is No, then go to Question #10.”)

+Choosing The Data Entry Program.
 Decide which software you will use for data entry.
-If you have a quick and simple study, you might want to pick a user friendly database package like SPSS, EXCEL etc. If your project is large, you may want to create a relational database or use a pre-existing program that allows for data entry such as , RedCap, SAS, FileMaker, Microsoft Access, MYSQL, or Oracle.
-These programs will let you define variable characteristics, create “data entry screens”, incorporate data cleaning allowing you minimize errors in real time, do sum-to-total checks, incorporate range restrictions, allow you to link multiple datasets with a linking variable, and lock data at the record level.
+If you have a quick and simple study, you might want to pick a user-friendly database package like SPSS, EXCEL etc. There are some of the open-source programs like JASP and JAMOVI that are increasing in popularity as well.
+If your project is large, you may want to create a relational database or use a pre-existing program that allows for data entry such as REDCap, SAS, FileMaker, Microsoft Access, MYSQL, or Oracle.
+These programs will let you define variable characteristics, create “data entry screens,” incorporate data cleaning which minimizes errors in real time, do sum-to-total checks, incorporate range restrictions, allow you to link multiple datasets with a linking variable, and lock data at the record level.
 All methods have their respective pros and cons.
-Using spreadsheets should be avoided whenever possible.
+However, using spreadsheets should be avoided whenever possible.
 It becomes difficult for the people performing data entry to keep track of what column they are in, and also one “bad sort” can ruin an entire data set.
-Spreadsheets should be reserved for very small studies where if one had to re-enter all the data it would not be devastating.
+Spreadsheets should be reserved for very small studies where if one had to re-enter all the data, it would not be devastating.

-The flow of the forms on your data entry screens should follow the flow of the paper packet in the data entry person’s hand.
-When they have finished entering one assessment, and turn the page, your “next” button on the data entry screen should advance them to the next packet they are looking at.
-Keep it all consistently flowing.
+If a project contains multiple assessments, the order of the assessments on your data entry screens should follow the order of the paper packet in the data entry person’s hand.
+When they have finished entering one assessment, and turn the page, your “next” button on the data entry screen should advance them to the next assessment they are looking at on paper.
+Stay in synch with them.
 This helps them save time and stay focused.

-Do everything you can to help prevent data entry errors.
+The data entry screen provides an excellent opportunity to prevent data entry errors.
 Define range limits on your data where possible (for example, the score must be a value between 0 and 30; the birthday and/or assessment date must be between certain dates).
 Do not allow a required field to have a null value.
-Do not allow entry into certain fields if the criteria of the participant should not allow them to answer specific values.
+Do not allow entry into certain fields if the criteria of the participant should not allow them to answer that specific question.

 You will want to make sure that your department/university has a file server.
 This allows multiple computers to access the same data files, and it is easy to set a process that backs up your data.
 And most importantly, MAKE SURE YOUR DATA IS BEING BACKED UP THROUGHOUT THE ENTIRE PROCESS!